Verdict to be announced Monday in state's lawsuit against opioid manufacturers

-NORMAN — A verdict will be announced 3 p.m.
-Monday in Oklahoma's multi-billion dollar lawsuit against opioid manufacturer Johnson & Johnson and affiliated drug companies, Cleveland County District Judge Thad Balkman revealed Wednesday.
+NORMAN — A verdict will be announced at 3 p.m.
+Monday in Oklahoma’s multibillion-dollar lawsuit against opioid manufacturer Johnson & Johnson and affiliated drug companies, Cleveland County District Judge Thad Balkman revealed Wednesday.

 Balkman, who presided over the nonjury trial, plans to announce his verdict in open court.